jthack/cewlai/README.md

 ## How It Works

 1. Seed Collection: The tool takes your input domains as seeds
-2. AI Analysis: Gemini AI analyzes patterns in the seed domains
+2. AI Analysis: The selected model (Gemini, OpenAI, White Rabbit Neo, or Ollama) analyzes patterns in the seed domains
 3. Generation: New domains are generated based on recognized patterns
 4. Filtering: Results are filtered to remove duplicates and invalid formats
 5. Output: Unique, new domains are presented in the specified format

 Remember that this tool is meant for legitimate security testing and research purposes only.